Resilient Code Examples with CodePen

 {% endWithCodepen %}

 There are different ways to implement this.
-I went with a Nunjucks helper that forks out to Javascript template literals.
+I went with a Nunjucks helper that calls JavaScript template literals.
 It went well, though the extra spacing from formatters and substitutions was a pain to debug!

 const { html } = require('common-tags');